dovecot/documentation/source/admin_manual/list_of_events.rst

    :field idle_usecs: Number of seconds the connection was idling before
      getting disconnected.
      .. versionchanged:: v2.4.0;v3.0.0 This was previously named idle_secs.
-   :field bytes_in: Amount of data read from client, in bytes.
+   :field net_in_bytes @changed;v2.4.0,v3.0.0: Amount of data read from client, in bytes.
-   :field bytes_out: Amount of data written to client, in bytes.
+   :field net_out_bytes @changed;v2.4.0,v3.0.0: Amount of data written to client, in bytes.

    Connection to proxy destination has ended, either successfully or with error.